 While he might be 6’8″ in person, his heart tells him that he is 12′ tall.
 Bouba was born with a heart defect and lived with the risk of sudden cardiac arrest without being aware until the year he turned 26.
 He survived congestive heart failure and open-heart surgery.
-Currently, he is living with a HeartMate3 LVAD pump implanted inside his chest, while he waits for a heart transplant.
+He lives with a HeartMate3 LVAD pump implanted inside his heart while he waits for a heart transplant.

 Bouba’s professional background is in engineering and social entrepreneurship.
-So far, he has enjoyed a decade of work with businesses, organizations, and governments to improve people’s lives through technology and innovation, primarily in the energy and telecoms sectors and youth development.
+So far, he has enjoyed a decade of work with businesses, organizations, and governments to improve people’s lives through science, technology, and innovation, primarily in the energy and telecoms sectors.
 Here is his LinkedIn profile.

-He hopes to make his unique circumstances resonate with people — and that through this sharing he may be able to express his love and gratitude to those who have walked with him in this path.
+Bouba believes that experience is the greatest learning tool that we all commonly share.
+By sharing his journey, he hopes to make his unique circumstances resonate with people — and that through this sharing, he may be able to express his love and gratitude to those who have walked with him in this path.

 Bouba is documenting highlights of his experience on his blog – heartofagiant.blog and social media.
 He recently launched The HeartofaGiant Foundation, HGF, to support heart health, community building, and advanced chronic health therapies and technologies here in the US and back home in Africa.
 Through the HGF, he seeks to improve the outcomes for patients managing chronic heart disease by aligning and pulling together resources and a culture of care that fosters healthy outcomes.